szstonelee/gointernal/scheduler.md

 Second:

 The other Goroutine in the same LRQ can be moved to another LRQ and be taken care by another thread.
-The number of user-code thread is 4 in this case.
+The number of user-code thread is 4 in this case, i.e., one is blocked, the other 3 are running.

-e.g. 4
+e.g. 5

 From e.g. 2, a Go routine call sleep().
 No more user-code thread will be created.
-The sleep() Goroutine will be moved to a special queue which is for the timer event and be taken care by the Go runtime.
+The sleep() Goroutine will be moved out to a special queue (accurately, a min-heep) which is for the timer event and be taken care by the Go runtime.

 ## Test Environment for Go 1.12.9